ambujsahu81/website-customizer-plus/README.md

 This extension provides ton of features to make your browsing experience unique and smooth, oriented exactly as per your preferences.

-> Note: This extension works efficienlty with websites with articles or readable content.
+> Note: This extension works efficienlty with websites that contains articles or blogs.

 ## Features
 - Offers option to remove ads on page, which does improve readability.